 Caitlyn Khuu is a second year International Studies-International Business major from the Bay Area.
 Besides being ISSA’s Director of Administrative Affairs, she also is involved with the Asian and Pacific Islander Student Association as the Political Action Awareness Coordinator which focuses on social justice and political issues surrounding the API community.
 This summer she went to Taiwan to study Mandarin.
 She looks forward to interacting with ISSA members and working towards creating a welcoming environment for them.

-Tenzin Chomphel is a second year from Roosevelt College.
-He is majoring in International Studies-Political Science, with a minor in Economics.
-Tenzin is passionate about global human rights and multicultural dialogue.
-This past summer, he traveled with the Global Seminar program to India, where he studied human rights and performed community service.
+Tenzin Chomphel is a second year student from Roosevelt College.
+He is majoring in International Studying-Political Science, with a minor in Economics.
+Tenzin is an passionate about global human rights policy and multicultural dialogue.
+This past summer, he traveled with the UCSD Global Seminar program to India, where he studied human rights, development, and environmental policy.
+Tenzin currently interns at the School of Global Policy and Strategy office.
 In his free time, Tenzin loves creative outlets such as drawing and dancing.
-He is a part of Movement Exchange at UCSD, a community service/dance organization, and writes for the Prospect Journal.
-This year, he is excited to be expanding the reach of ISSA, and work towards establishing ISSA as a communal hub for International Studies students at UCSD.
+He teaches dance through Movement Exchange at UCSD, and writes for the Prospect Journal.
+This year, Tenzin is excited to be expanding the reach of ISSA, and work towards establishing ISSA as a communal hub for International Studies students at UCSD.